 Murray's boss says it's amazing to watch this teacher work her magic.

-More than 25 years into her career with the Windham School District, Terry Murray says she's still enthused and energized by her job teaching offenders in the Texas prison system.
+More than 25 years into her career with the Windham School District, Terry Murray says she's still enthused and energized by her job teaching residents in the Texas prison system.
 Many of Murray's students come to her class unfamiliar with success.
 Most leave her class with a General Education Development, or GED, degree and a newfound confidence they can take with them when they get out of prison.

 "I send all of my newly hired teachers to observe in Ms. Murray's class because of her exceptional classroom management skills and because of how she masterfully guides her students to achieve excellence in education," said Frieda Hamer Spiller, a principal in the Windham School District who works in the Ferguson, Goree, Holliday, Huntsville and Wynne units.

-"Teaching at the Estelle Unit for the past 20 years or so, Terry has impacted the lives of multitudes of offender students in her literacy class," Spiller added.
+"Teaching at the Estelle Unit for the past 20 years or so, Terry has impacted the lives of multitudes of students in her literacy class," Spiller added.
 "She has guided well over 400 of these students who have achieved their GEDs.
-Not only is Ms. Murray dedicated to teaching the offender population and helping her students achieve society's minimal educational standard, but she also sets high academic standards that her students strive to attain."
+Not only is Ms. Murray dedicated to teaching the resident population and helping her students achieve society's minimal educational standard, but she also sets high academic standards that her students strive to attain."